nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Storing Information

-EventTory provides users a way to keep track of events and vendors.
+EventTory provides users with a way to keep track of events and vendors.
 The details of what information can be stored for a vendor/event are as shown below.

 ### Vendor